 – Hugh Forrest, SXSW Chief Programming Officer

 The PanelPicker is a two-step online process that allows the SXSW community to have a significant voice in programming conference activities (presentations, panels, discussions, demonstrations, etc.) for SXSW and SXSW EDU

-STEP 1 encourages the community to enter proposals for daytime conference programming for all four SXSW events.
+STEP 1 encourages the community to enter proposals for daytime conference programming for all SXSW events.

-STEP 2 allows the community to browse all of these ideas, leave comments, and vote for what they think are the best fit for the March event.
+STEP 2 allows the community to browse all of these ideas, leave comments, and vote for what they think are the best fit.

 The Application Process

-During the open application process, we encourage the anyone to upload proposals for solo presentations, panels, Book Readings, core conversations, and more.
+During the open application process, we encourage anyone to upload proposals for solo presentations, panels, book readings, workshops, and more.
 This application involves an easy-to-follow form that will walk you step by step through the entry process.